-I specialize in Cinema and Media Studies with certificates in Media Policy at the Annenberg School of Communication and Legal Studies at UPenn Carey Law School.
-My research and teaching interests lie at the intersection of American film and media studies, Black and ethnic studies, and how legal policy on data and technology (re)draws lines of civic inclusion.
-My article on the imbrication of Black bodies and sound technology was recently published in Screen (Oxford University Press, Autumn 2021) and a second article on critical race intellectual property is being revised for American Quarterly (John Hopkins Press), the official journal of the American Studies Association.
+I specialize in Media Studies at the University of Pennsylvania, with certificates in Media Policy at the Annenberg School of Communication and Legal Studies at UPenn Carey Law School.
+My research and teaching interests lie at the intersection of media studies, Black and ethnic studies, and how legal policy on data and technology (re)draws lines of civic inclusion.
+My article on the imbrication of Black bodies and sound technology was recently published in Screen (Oxford University Press, Autumn 2021) and a second article on critical race intellectual property is forthcoming in American Quarterly (John Hopkins Press), the official journal of the American Studies Association.

 When not writing or teaching, you can find me walking my Shetland Sheepdog, Pongo, in the city.